LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

 - Adding the perturbation noise is very cheap computationally but yields significant benefits in gradient stability.

 This design of this improved KNN Interpolator is in `InterpolatorORI.py`.

+## 🎥 Now the modes become C2 functions.
+So PINN Construction is continued
+### 3 ways to construct PINN for regress the modal coefficients:
+- `ReconstructORI.py`: PINN with KNN interpolators
+- `Reconstruct.py`: PINN with NN interpolators
+- `ReconstructWEAK.py`: PINN with KNN interpolators, but with weak form of the equation loss functions.